VonHeikemen/lsp-zero.nvim/doc/md/guides/lazy-loading-with-lazy-nvim.md

 # Lazy loading with lazy.nvim

 Lots of you really like this lazy loading business.
-Let me tell you just show you how to defer everything in lsp-zero using [lazy.nvim](https://github.com/folke/lazy.nvim).
+Let me show you how to defer everything in lsp-zero using [lazy.nvim](https://github.com/folke/lazy.nvim).

 ```lua
 {